 STRUCTURED SECURITIES-A Fund may invest a portion of its assets in entities organized and operated solely for the purpose of restructuring the investment characteristics of sovereign debt obligations of emerging market issuers.
 This type of restructuring involves the deposit with, or purchase by, an entity, such as a corporation or trust, of specified instruments (such as commercial bank loans or Brady Bonds) and the issuance by that entity of one or more classes of securities ("Structured Securities") backed by, or representing interests in, the underlying instruments.
 The cash flow on the underlying instruments may be apportioned among the newly issued Structured Securities to create securities with different investment characteristics, such as varying maturities, payment priorities and interest rate provisions, and the extent of the payments made with respect to Structured Securities is dependent on the extent of the cash flow on the underlying instruments.
 Because Structured Securities of the type in which the Funds anticipate they will invest typically involve no credit enhancement, their credit risk will generally be equivalent to that of the underlying instruments.
-The Funds are permitted to invest in a class of Structured Securities that is either subordinated or unsubordinated Structured Securities.
+The Funds are permitted to invest in a class of Structured Securities that is either subordinated or unsubordinated to the right of payment of another class.
+Subordinated Structured Securities typically have higher yields and present greater risks than unsubordinated Structured Securities.
 Structured Securities are typically sold in private placement transactions, and there is currently no active trading market for Structured Securities.
 Certain issuers of such structured securities may be deemed to be "investment companies" as defined in the 1940 Act.
 As a result, the Funds' investment in such securities may be limited by certain investment restrictions contained in the 1940 Act.